cyberbotics/webots-doc/blog/Webots-2018-b-release.md

 The Speaker API can now load and play all major audio formats.

-Added the possibility to set an empty string as Robot controller instead of the void controller to speed up simulation of non-controlled Robot nodes.
+If you don't want to run a controller for your Robot node, you can now simply use "" as the controller name, to avoid running the void controller unnecessarily.

 Projection mode, rendering mode, optional renderings and disable selection are now saved per world instead of globally.